pkulchenko/ZeroBraneStudio/support.md

 <div class="separator">&nbsp;</div>

 ## What do I get?
-You get packages for three platforms:
+You get access to packages for three platforms:
 **Windows** XP or later (zip or self-extracting archive), **Mac OS X** 10.6.8+ (dmg file), or **Linux** (shell archive for Debian, Ubuntu, Xubuntu, Mint, ArchLinux, Fedora, Gentoo and other distributions).

 ## How much do I pay?